-National funding settlements since 2020/21 have provided increased funding, including the £5 Council Tax precept level in 2023/24 and changes to the 'Funding Guarantee' grant in 2024/25.
-However, grant funding in 2024/25 is still £3.9m (i.e. 21%) less than it was in 2013/14.
-Therefore, most of the previous funding reduction is locked into the base budget and when account is taken of inflation and national pay settlements, particularly over the last two years the real terms reduction is even greater.
+More recent national funding settlements, particularly for 2022/23 which includes the new 'Services Grant' have provided an increase in funding, however, this is still £4.9m (i.e. 26%) less than it was in 2013/14.
+Therefore, the majority of the previous funding reduction is locked into the base budget as the increase in 2022/23 will not be repeated as the national funding increase is front loaded.
+This is a cash reduction in recurring funding and when account is taken of inflation the real term reduction is even greater.

-The recent increases in funding are welcome, although it increases our dependency on future inflationary increases in this funding to provide a sustainable financial basis as our council tax base remains low.
-This means we only fund 42% of core Spending Power from Council Tax, compared to a FRS average of 60% and 71% for the FRS least dependent on Government funding.
-The make up of funding is a key issue as all FRS's face the same inflation and national pay awards pressures, although have different financial ability to manage these pressures.
+The increase in funding for 2022/23 is welcomed, although it increases our dependency on future inflationary increases in this funding to provide a sustainable financial base as our tax base remains low.
+This means we only fund 44% of core Spending Power from Council Tax; compared to a FRS average of 62% and 74% for the FRS least dependent on Government funding.

 The financial outlook beyond the current allocation is vague, as yet again we have received a single year grant settlement which stymies medium term financial planning.
-Other factors such as unknown outcomes from the next Comprehensive Spending Review, Business Rate Retention, Fair Funding and Service Grant Reviews; and unknown details of Council Tax referendum limits; pay awards, and Fire Fighters Pension Scheme remedy costs all add to the uncertainty.
+Other factors such as unknown outcomes from Business Rate Retention, Fair Funding and Service Grant Reviews; and unknown details of Council Tax referendum limits; pay awards, and Fire Fighters Pension Scheme remedy costs all add to the uncertainty.